Class Tree Talents: Raiding

 Evoker has a few different builds depending on the content you are doing.
-In the end, they are all relatively competitive with each other but reversion builds reign supreme in raiding once you get access to the 2pc set bonus.
+In the end, they are all relatively competitive with each other.
 In mythic+, there is a lot more variety, but the recommended build gives you the best balance of healing and damage.

 Raiding Talent Builds

 Heading into Patch 10.1, there are two main builds that you will be playing, Emerald Blossom and Spiritbloom.
 While the spiritbloom build is considered to be the best, it is reliant on having the 2-set tier bonus from Aberrus.
 Until then, you may be better off playing an emerald blossom build or sticking with your reversion build if you have tier from the previous raid.
 Once you do get access to the new 2-set, you can swap to the spiritbloom build.